On tourism, place, and the weight of being wanted

 Identity that remains visible and legible even when the conditions that make it broadly livable have thinned.
 What a place presents to visitors while residents absorb the gap between image and daily reality.

-The standard by which the book hopes to be judged: less necessary because the island has genuinely begun to function better.
+The standard by which the book hopes to be judged: less necessary because the place has genuinely begun to function better.
 This book is written to become outdated.
-That hope is practical.

 The central diagnostic term introduced.
 Tourism-heavy is not a label meant to blame people for coming.
 It is a diagnosis of a condition.
 A place can remain desirable and overloaded at the same time.
 For quite a while, both truths can stand together.